 Read this Quick Tip to familiarize yourself with holiday poisonous plants.

 Naturally curious puppies and kittens and pets may want to sample some of the new-in-the-house greens.
 The dose is size-dependent, so puppies and kittens are most often at greatest risk for plant poisonings.

 Many people associate the Poinsettia plant with extreme toxicity, but this is not true.
-In fact, it is largely an urban legend, dating back to 1919, according to David Emery, About.com Guide to Urban Legends.
+In fact, it is largely an urban legend, dating back to 1919, according to David Emery, Urban Legends expert.
 The sap of Poinsettias is considered to be mildly toxic/irritating and may cause nausea or vomiting if ingested, but not death.